|Wayne & Diane King (#47708534)|

 My career in education started at Butler High School in Louisville, KY as a special education teacher.
 I was also an assistant basketball coach for three years at Butler working with head coach, Lonnie Willoughby.
 Lonnie was not only my basketball coaching mentor but was also a good friend.

 At age 25, Diane and I moved to Charleston, SC where I was an assistant basketball coach at Charleston Southern University.
 It took only one year to realize that I did not care for being on the road most of the time, scouting and recruiting, while also coaching the freshman team and assisting with the varsity.
-That experience, although definitely beneficial, made me realize that I was an incurable "homebody".
+That experience was definitely beneficial but it helped me realize that I was an incurable "homebody" and missed Kentucky.

-After four years as principal of ACHS I switched to the same position at Anderson Middle School, a position that I held for 12 years.
+After four years as a high school principal I switched to the principal's position at Anderson Middle School, a position that I held for 12 years.
 I then moved to the Board of Education as Director of Pupil Personnel (DPP) for 14 years, working for Ronald "Sonny" Fentress, one of the all-time great school superintendents in the state of Kentucky and I might add, another good friend.
-During that time I started assisting with the girls basketball program at both the middle school and the high school (FR & JV).
+During that time I started coaching again, assisting with the girls basketball program at both the middle school and the high school (FR & JV).

 After retiring in 2005 at age 58, I worked part-time in the Anderson School System as a substitute teacher, primarily at the high school and the alternative school.
 I filled in (full time) as DPP for Anderson County twice and even once for the Woodford Co.
 School System in Versailles, KY.